Skip to main content

 Private Pools

-Private residential swimming pools (whose use is restricted to an individual, one family, or no more than three living units’ residents and guests) do not require a health department permit, but should have a six-foot-high fence surrounding the pool area with a self-closing, self-latching gate.
+Private residential swimming pools (whose use is restricted to an individual, one family, or no more than three living units’ residents and guests) do not require a health department permit, but should have a four-foot-high fence surrounding the pool area with a self-closing, self-latching gate.

 Construction